dgp1130/HydroActive/README.md

 HTML and making it interactive on the client.

 This means we can think of hydration as a purely deserialization problem.
-Servers can render web components with declarative shadow DOM without any fancy tooling or integrations, all they need to do is render something like:
+Servers can render web components without any fancy tooling or integrations, all they need to do is render something like:

 ```html
 <my-counter>